-- 2.1.7.
+- 2.1.4.
 Initial observations and site familiarisation were undertaken by the auditor prior to the school opening.
 This allowed us to sense check the context maps compiled initially from desktop assessments.
 Observations with the borough officers and school staff were then undertaken throughout the period of drop-off and waiting activity, prior to the school gates opening, until parents have dispersed.
 During this critical period the auditors captured as much information as possible on activity in and around the school, with comprehensive photo records and discussions with the school staff to capture issues which often occur but were not evident during our observations.
-The external observations were then followed by a walk around the school building and grounds to enable the auditor to familiarise themselves with its layout, and the proximity of classrooms, nurseries, playgrounds etc. to areas of poor air quality. - 2.1.8.
+The external observations were then followed by a walk around the school building and grounds to enable the auditor to familiarise themselves with its layout, and the proximity of classrooms, nurseries, playgrounds etc to areas of poor air quality. - 2.1.5.
 A brainstorming session was then undertaken, with key staff from the school and the borough officers in attendance.
 This session served several functions.
 It enabled the auditor to capture additional information on other issues and concerns not observed directly, and additional information on issues such as whether there are any plans for extensions or additional pupil intake for example.
-Whilst from the borough officers we were able to establish what planned or committed development is nearby, proposed or previously considered transport schemes etc. We then discussed a range of potential measures to address the issues discussed and collected feedback and suggestions from the borough and school representatives to inform the recommended measures. - 2.1.9.
-An interactive and bespoke engagement activity was then delivered as classroom activity using presentation slides to raise awareness of the air pollutions, its causes, the health impact, areas of pollution near the school and a range of measures to reduce air pollution.
-An audit of the building was then undertaken with the assistance of the facilities manager, including a review of the schools boilers, their flues, the ventilation systems and kitchen extraction.
+Whilst from the borough officers we were able to establish what planned or committed development is nearby, proposed or previously considered transport schemes etc. We then discussed a range of potential measures to address the issues discussed and collected feedback and suggestions from the borough and school representatives to inform the recommended measures. - 2.1.6.
+An interactive and bespoke engagement activity was then delivered to the school council (comprising pupil representatives from all school years) accompanied by the Deputy Head, using presentation slides to raise awareness of the air pollutions, its causes, the health impact, areas of pollution near the school and a range of measures to reduce air pollution.
+An audit of the building was then undertaken with the assistance of the facilities manager, including a review of the school's boilers, their flues, the ventilation systems.

-2.2 AUDIT SCHEDULE - THE WILLIAM HOGARTH PRIMARY SCHOOL
+2.2 AUDIT SCHEDULE - MARNER PRIMARY SCHOOL